vendasta/api-gateway-docs/docs/Guides/CreateCustomer.md

 ---
 tags: [Customers]
 ---
-# Sync Contact Information From Your System to Vendasta
+# Sync Contact Information From Your System to Vendasta Business App

 > This guide relies on "Proposed" endpoints and is likely to change until all features have been made generally available.